Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *you can skip with 6 Iron, but that will require a [Flintless Portal](https://youtu.be/DVDbfKuLaWo?t=9)*
 * Collect Beds from the Village Houses, *(and Carpets, if you plan on doing the [Carpet Flintless Portal](https://youtu.be/DVDbfKuLaWo?t=38))*
 * Kill the Golem: Drops 3-5 Iron Ingots
-	* Hit the Golem from max distance, from behind if possible → Run a few Blocks away → Build up 3 Blocks
+	* Hit the Golem from max Distance, from behind if possible → Run a few Blocks away → Build up 3 Blocks
 	* Crit the Golem ~8 times to Kill it: Jump → Fall → Attack, while Falling *(with Stone Hatchet)*
 * Place the Crafting Table → Craft an [Iron Pickaxe](https://i.imgur.com/lDMvU7r.webp) and a [Boat](https://i.imgur.com/DVab0D2.webp)
 	* if Bucket of Cod Trade: Place this Crafting Table near Villagers, additionally: Craft a [Composter](https://i.imgur.com/i0LLq5Q.webp) and a [Barrel](https://i.imgur.com/Mbx8xyo.webp)